Is it safe to donate blood during the Coronavirus outbreak?

 What protocols are in place to keep blood donation clinics safe?

 Clinic staff have always maintained a high level of hand hygiene.
-All donors will need to sanitise their hands before entering a clinic and WCBS staff will conduct a COVID-19 screening with donors before proceeding to the next step.
-Staff wear compulsory personal protection equipment (PPE) such as facemasks.
-All donors will be required to wear a facemask.
-Staff monitoring the entrance of a clinic will wear both a visor and mask.
+All donors will need to sanitise their hands before entering a clinic.
 Staff sanitise their hands regularly with soap and water in addition to using hand sanitiser before and after each encounter with a donor.
 Hand sanitiser and wet wipes are available for donors to use at each clinic.

 Can COVID-19 be transfused in donated blood?